subidit/typophilia/README.md

 - Linux Libertine - similar to Times (serif) and Optima (sans-serif)
 - Nimbus Core - URW++ clones of Courier, Helvetica and Times
 - STIX Fonts project - visually compatible with the Times New Roman family

-# Often Disliked
-There is no such thing as a bad font.
-There are only bad uses for fonts.

-1. Algerian
-2. Bleeding Cowboys
-3. Brush Script
-4. Chalkboard
-5. Comic Sans
-6. Cooper Black
-7. Copperplate
-8. Curlz
-9. Hobo
-10. Impact
-11. Lobster
-12. Lucida Handwriting
-13. Papyrus
-14. Souvenir
-15. Trajan
-16. Zapfino

 ## Superfamilies